What is Infura?

 This can easily be seen even in some recent examples, where Infura outages resulted in huge parts of the Ethereum dApps ecosystem going down at the same time.

 As a centralized service, Infura can also be tracked by governments or third parties and operations can be censored.
-This goes against the core of the decentralized space and eradicates the main thing that makes Web3 unique.

 The Future of Web3 Infrastructure